-Table 59 Wireless > General: More Secure: WPA3-SAE/WPA2-PSK
+Table 61 /ireless > General: More Secure: WPA3-SAE/WPA2-PSK

 LABEL DESCRIPTION Security Level Select More Secure to enable data encryption.
 Security Mode Select a security mode from the drop-down list box.
+Protected Management Frames WiFi with Protected Management Frames (PMF) provides protection for unicast and Multicast management action frames.
+Unicast management action frames are protected from both eavesdropping and forging, and Multicast management action frames are protected from forging.
+Select Capable if the WiFi client supports PMF, then the management frames will be encrypted.
+Select Required to force the WiFi client to support PMF; otherwise the authentication cannot be performed by the Zyxel Device.
+Otherwise, select Disabled .
 Generate password automatically Select this option to have the Zyxel Device automatically generate a password.
 The password field will not be configurable when you select this option.

-Password Select Generate password automatically or enter a Password.
+LABEL DESCRIPTION Password Select Generate password automatically or enter a Password.
 The password has two uses.
 Manual.
 Manually enter the same password on the Zyxel Device and the client.
 You can use 8 - 63 alphanumeric (0-9, a-z, A-Z) and special characters, including spaces.
 2. WPS.
 When using WPS, the Zyxel Device sends this password to the client.
 Note: More than 63 hexadecimal characters are not accepted for WPS.
 Click the Eye icon to show or hide the password for your wireless network.
-When the Eye icon is slashed Ø, you'll see the password in plain text.
+When the Eye icon is slashed Ø, you will see the password in plain text.
 Otherwise, it is hidden.
 Strength This displays the current password strength - weak, medium, strong.
-Click this to show more fields in this section.
+Click this 🦳 to s how more fields in this section.
 Click this 🗡 to hide them.
+Encryption AES is the default data encryption type, which uses a 128-bit key.
+Select the encryption type (AES or TKIP+AES) for data encryption.
+Select AES if your WiFi clients can all use AES.
+Select TKIP+AES to allow the WiFi clients to use either TKIP or AES.
+Note: Not all models support TKIP+AES encryption.
+Timer This is the rate at which the RADIUS server sends a new group key out to all clients.

-Table 59 Wireless > General: More Secure: WPA3-SAE/WPA2-PSK (continued)
+Table 61 Wireless > General: More Secure: WPA3-SAE/WPA2-PSK (continued)